If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

 There are a considerable amount of materials required for mounting the stag.
 Out of them, readily available materials are listed below.

 - A mature stag for mounting.

 - A scissor for diving the fronds.

 - A green sheet of moss for covering the plant.

 - A fishing twine for tying a knot.

 - Nails for keeping the plant still.

-Now that you have gathered all the materials, remember to be gentle with your plant during the mounting process.
-Knowing what to do next is essential!
+Now that you have gathered all the materials remember to be gentle with your plant during the mounting process.

-You need to follow these simple steps to kickstart your journey to mount Staghorn Fern.
+You must follow these simple steps to kickstart your journey to mount Staghorn Fern.